 Take your kids on a “bug safari” right in your own backyard.
 Bring along a magnifying glass so they can get a bugs’-eye view of various specimens — caterpillars, ants, maybe a worm or two.
 You could even make bingo cards that have pictures of things they can look for in the yard.
 Just in case they can’t find any live creatures, include some items like shiny stones or pine cones.
 Join in the fun and run around with your kids as they explore.
 Feeling a bit more ambitious?
 Take your little adventurers to a zoo or to a local arboretum.

 Shop ‘n cook

 Take your kids shopping for local vegetables and fruits at a farmer’s market or local farm stand.
 Let your kids pick out what they might like to make for dinner.
 When you get home, assign everyone something to do, whether it’s washing the lettuce, stemming fresh strawberries, or setting the table.
-By the time you all sit down to Mother’s Day dinner together, you’ll be ready to share not just a healthful, South Beach Diet–friendly meal, but a great conversation about how you all spent this active and special day.
+By the time you all sit down to Mother’s Day dinner together, you’ll not only be ready to share a healthful, South Beach Diet–friendly meal, but also a great conversation about how you all spent this active and special day.